-Headquartered in Montréal (Canada), Pantero is built on experience gained over more than 10 years working on various R&D projects.
+Headquartered in Montréal (Canada), Pantero is built on experience gained over more than two decades working on various R&D projects.
 Its roots date back to 1997, when co-founder and CTO Jean Raymond started Raymond Engineering, a mechanical engineering and product development firm.
 Gaining solid experience delivering products and vehicles with Nova Bus, Orion Bus, GE Transportation, and other leaders in public transportation naturally led to the creation of a new industrial player capable of bringing innovative solutions to the sector.

 Our Mission: To design, develop, and manufacture sustainable, game-changing public transit solutions that meet the needs of the market and the challenges of world urbanization.Our main areas of activity are: